Park Campground and Medano Pass Road Closed for Winter

 Consult the field trip guidelines for chaperones and teachers.

-Make arrangements in advance (at least 2 weeks in advance during the busy spring season especially).
+Programs are subject to staff availability.
+Make arrangements at least two weeks in advance, especially during the busy spring season.

 What's Great About Great Sand Dunes (all ages, 1 hour)